GM-Sniper/PreyPredetorSimulator/Readme.md

 ## Implementation

-Write a program to implement this simulation and draw the world using ASCII characters: "o" for an ant and "X" for a doodlebug.
-Create a class named Organism that encapsulates basic data common to both ants and doodlebugs.
-This class should have a pure virtual function named `move` that is defined in the derived classes of Ant and Doodlebug.
-You may need additional data structures to keep track of which critters have moved.
+Wrote a program to implement this simulation and draw the world using ASCII characters: "o" for an ant and "X" for a doodlebug.

-## Initial Population

 Initialize the world with 5 doodlebugs and 100 ants.

-## Usage

 After each time step, prompt the user to press Enter to move to the next time step.
 You should see a cyclical pattern between the population of predators and prey, although random perturbations may lead to the elimination of one or both species.